paraseba/clojure-tic-tac-toe-presentation/one/presentation.md

 <!SLIDE smbullets>
 # Persistent collections

-* Inmutables
+* Immutable
-* Se opera sobre ellas con funciones
+* You operate on them with functions that return new collections
-* Garantías de performance
+* They maintain performance guarantees, no copy all behavior
-* Las copias mantienen las garantías
+* Old copies also maintain guarantees
-* Es lo que se viene
+* You'll have this in you language pretty soon

 <!SLIDE>
-# Operaciones
+# Basic operations

     (conj '(1 2 3) 0)      ->  (0 1 2 3)
     (conj [1 2 3] 4)       ->  (1 2 3 4)